secit-pl/json-ld-bundle/README.md

 ### Twig Support

-This bundle also provides the Twig extension which allow to render JSON-LD directly from the Twig templates.
+This bundle also provides the Twig extension which allows to render JSON-LD directly from the Twig templates.

 TestController: